Flutterwave/iOS-v3/README.md

 ```

 ## Handling Error Messages
-When handling errors, extract error messages from the response to provide meaningful feedback to customer's.
+When handling errors, extract error messages from the response to provide meaningful feedback to customers.

 ## Testing
-Thoroughly test the integration with various payment scenarios to ensure a smooth customer experience.
+You should thoroughly test the integration with various payment scenarios to ensure a smooth customer experience.

 ## Debugging Errors
 If you encounter issues, refer to the [SDK documentation](https://developer.flutterwave.com/v3.0.0/docs/common-errors) for troubleshooting guidance.

 ## Support
-If you need further help with this SDK, feel free to get in touch with our Developer Experience (DX) team via [email](mailto:developers@flutterwavego.com) or join the conversation on [Slack](https://bit.ly/34Vkzcg).
+If you need any help with this SDK, feel free to reach out to our Developer Experience (DX) team via [email](mailto:developers@flutterwavego.com) or join the conversation on [Slack](https://bit.ly/34Vkzcg).

 You can also follow us [@FlutterwaveEng](https://twitter.com/FlutterwaveEng) to stay updated and share your thoughts with us. 😊

-**Please note that merchant must be PCI-DSS compliant to be able to charge cards on FlutterwaveSDK.**
+**Please note that the merchant must be PCI-DSS compliant to be able to charge cards on FlutterwaveSDK**

 ## Contribution Guidelines
 We welcome contributions to enhance the Flutterwave iOS SDK.
 Please review our contribution guidelines before submitting pull requests.